 People can only join an organization if they're invited by an administrator.
 Invitations are sent via email and these contain a unique link that gives access to the organization.

-IMPORTANT: Once you leave, you leave all the content you've created behind.
+IMPORTANT: Once you leave an organization, you leave all the content you've created behind.

 Collaborators vs Readers Switching between organizations

 Collaborators need to have Enalyzer accounts.
 Therefore, they can switch between their private account and organization.
-They have to click on their name on top of the page and select organizations, they'll get an overview of all the organizations they're part of, and easily switch.
+They can do this by clicking the back arrow at the top left of the homepage, and selecting the desired organization or their private account.

 Readers get read-only access to reports and report versions shared with them.
 When invited, they have to provide a password, making your reports and report versions password protected.